Last Updated on March 22, 2026

 Stroll through the Old town

 If you’d like to do some shopping, Calle Pintada is where you want to go.
-There, you can get anything from tacky souvenirs to more refined goods.
+There, you can get anything from souvenirs, hand made products to more refined goods.

 Have paella at Chiringuito de Ayo

-Ayo is a very popular place and gets very busy around lunch time.
-The location on Burriana beach, the most popular in Nerja, certainly doesn’t help.
-However, don’t be discouraged by a long line, especially on the weekend.
-The restaurant is pretty big and the turnover is quick.
+This is a very popular spot, right on Burriana beach and gets busy especially around lunch time.
+But don’t be discouraged by long lines, the restaurant is pretty big and the turnover is quick.

 How to get to Nerja from Málaga